GoogleCloudPlatform/professional-services/tools/google-cloud-support-slackbot/README.md

 * /google-cloud-support list-tracked-cases-all -- lists all cases being tracked in the workspace
 * /google-cloud-support case-details [case_number] -- pull all of the case data as json
 * /google-cloud-support sitrep -- report of all active cases in the org
+* /google-cloud-support auto-subscribe [asset type] [asset name] [email 1] ... [email n] -- creates a subscription to a specific asset that will automatically add the provided emails as CC on any new cases under the asset.
+Asset type must one of the following values: organizations, folders, projects
+* /google-cloud-support edit-auto-subscribe [asset type] [asset name] [email 1] ... [email n] -- edits an existing asset subscription with the provided emails.
+Warning: this will overwrite the existing emails in the subscription.
+Asset type must one of the following values: organizations, folders, projects
+* /google-cloud-support stop-auto-subscribe [asset type] [asset name] -- deletes an existing asset subscription.
+Asset type must one of the following values: organizations, folders, projects
+* /google-cloud-support list-auto-subscriptions-all -- lists all the subscriptions being in the current channel

 **If you encounter any issues with this application's operations or setup, please file your issue here on GitHub or ping a member of your account team for assistance.
 This application is not supported by the Google Cloud Support team.**